Print

 Instructions

-1. Prep the ginger and lemon.
-I very rarely peel the ginger, just give it a very thorough wash before using.
-Everything is going to get blended anyway, so it’s kind of a waste of time.
+2. Prep the ginger and lemon.
+I very rarely peel the ginger, just give it a thorough wash before using.
+Everything is going to get strained anyway, so it’s kind of a waste of time.

-2. Blend the shots.
-Add the ginger, lemons, coconut water, honey (if using), sea salt, turmeric, and black pepper into a high-speed blender.
+3. Blend the shots.
+Add the ginger, turmeric, lemon juice, coconut water, honey, sea salt, and black pepper into a high-speed blender.
 Blend on low, slowly ramping up the speed to medium-high.
 Blend for a total of 2 minutes.

-3. Strain and store.
+4. Strain and store.
 Place a nut milk bag or fine mesh sieve over a bowl or wide-mouth jar, and strain the ginger shots into the bowl.
-Pour the ginger shots into a glass jar and store it in the fridge for up to one week.
-And for those curious, I typically take about 1 oz per day in the morning on an empty stomach!
+Pour the ginger shots into a glass jar and store it in the fridge for up to 1 week.
+And for those curious, 2 oz is a serving size.

 Notes